microsoft/LightGBM/docs/Features.rst

    Then workers find local best split on local merged histograms and sync up global best split.

 2. As aforementioned, LightGBM use histogram subtraction to speed up training.
-   Based on this, we can communicate histograms only for one leaf, and get its neighbor’s histograms by subtraction as well.
+   Based on this, we can communicate histograms only for one leaf, and get its neighbor's histograms by subtraction as well.

 Above all, we reduce communication cost to ``O(0.5 * #feature * #bin)`` for data parallel in LightGBM.